Table of Contents |

 EXAMPLE

 The second step is to determine and evaluate alternatives for reaching your goal.
-In this step, you will look at your savings, debt, income and expenses to determine the best course of action.
-Suppose you have decided to purchase a car, but based on your financial situation, you’ve decided it makes the most financial sense to purchase a used car.
-Or perhaps instead of a three-week vacation in South America, you’ve determined you’ll save monthly for that, and for now, take a road trip locally.
+In this step, you will look at your savings, debt, income, and expenses to determine the best course of action.
+Suppose you have decided to purchase a car, but based on your financial situation, you’ve decided that it makes the most financial sense to purchase a used car.
+Or, perhaps, instead of a 3-week vacation in South America, you’ve determined you’ll save monthly for that and, for now, take a road trip locally.
 In every financial decision we make, there are many alternatives that may equally meet our needs and wants, and in this step, you’ll want to consider all alternatives.

 $300 Use free Windows update from school.
 Use free Wi-Fi at school. |

 Finally, our last step for large purchases is to monitor your plan.
-Things change, so looking toward the future and constant monitoring of your goals is key to saving and planning for large purchases.
+Things change, so looking toward the future and constantly monitoring your goals is key to saving and planning for large purchases.

 EXAMPLE

-If I purchase a house, that usually gains value, so that would be “good debt.”
-Paying for an education, since you’d expect to earn more money after getting the education would also be considered good debt.
-Bad debt might include borrowing money for a car (although sometimes this is necessary) or spending too much for clothes on a credit card.Let’s look at this scenario to see how credit card debt might impact your financial future:
+If I purchase a house, which usually gains value, that would be “good debt.”
+Paying for an education, since you’d expect to earn more money after getting the education, would also be considered good debt.
+Bad debt might include borrowing money for a car (although sometimes this is necessary) or spending too much on clothes on a credit card.Let’s see how credit card debt might impact your financial future:

 As you can see, using a credit card and only paying the minimum can cost you a lot of money over time!
-Now, getting a credit card is good to build credit, but must be used responsibly!
+Now, getting a credit card is good for building credit, but it must be used responsibly!

 Click through to understand some ways you can help manage your debt:

-A 401(k) is an employer-sponsored retirement plan that allows employees to contribute a portion of their pre-tax income, often with an employer match.
-One of the biggest advantages of a 401(k) is the tax-deferred growth—it reduces your taxable income now and allows your investments to grow tax-free until you withdraw in retirement.
+A 401(k) is an employer-sponsored retirement plan that allows employees to contribute a portion of their pretax income, often with an employer match.
+One of the biggest advantages of a 401(k) is the tax-deferred growth—it reduces your taxable income now and allows your investments to grow tax free until you withdraw them in retirement.
 Employer matching is essentially free money, which boosts your savings.
 However, 401(k)s have limited investment options compared to IRAs, and early withdrawals before age 59½ typically come with a 10% penalty plus taxes.

 EXAMPLE

-Suppose you work for a company with a 401k match, and you decided to put $100 per paycheck in the 401k.
-Since your employer matches it, this means you’d be saving your $100, plus the $100 they match, for a total of $200.
+Suppose you work for a company with a 401(k) match, and you decide to put $100 per paycheck in the 401(k).
+Since your employer matches it, this means you’d be saving your $100 plus the $100 they match, for a total of $200.
 Employer matching is essentially free money, and you should always take advantage of this.IRAs are another type of retirement account that individuals can open independently.
-A Traditional IRA works similarly to a 401(k) with tax-deferred growth, while a Roth IRA uses after-tax dollars but allows for tax-free withdrawals in retirement.
+A traditional IRA works similarly to a 401(k) with tax-deferred growth, while a Roth IRA uses after-tax dollars but allows for tax-free withdrawals in retirement.
 The Roth IRA is especially beneficial for younger investors or those who expect to be in a higher tax bracket later.
-However, IRAs have lower annual contribution limits than 401(k)s and, depending on income, not everyone qualifies to contribute to a Roth.
+However, IRAs have lower annual contribution limits than 401(k)s, and depending on the income, not everyone qualifies to contribute to a Roth.

 Small changes can make a big difference in financial health.
 Let’s look at how Ren might use their money differently: